FoundationDB/fdb-record-layer/docs/Building.md

 ./gradlew -PspotbugsEnableHtmlReport check test
 ```

-If you enable the local repo in whatever uses the Record Layer, this will make it available, the published jars will be in the directory ~/.m2/repository/org/foundationdb/fdb-record-layer/record-layer/.
+If you enable the local repo in whatever uses the Record Layer, the following will make it available.
+The published jars will be in the directory `~/.m2/repository/org/foundationdb/fdb-record-layer-core/n.n-SNAPSHOT/`.

 ```
 ./gradlew publishToMavenLocal